saberwp/wpa/doc.md

 Call Create.create() to create a new record.

-Record is parsed in Form() class and then sent to server in Create().
+Record is parsed in Form() class and then sent to server in Create

+## App Prebuilt Activation

+Apps are stored under /apps.
+Root /available.json describes each app available.

 ## Edit